We make a difference to the environment we live in. Come and help us manage our blue infrastructure.

 What we're looking for...

-Great at prioritising and self-motivated you're creative, innovative, and comfortable working to deadlines.
+Great at prioritising and self-motivated individual, who is creative, innovative, and comfortable working to deadlines.
 Good communication skills are vital, as are the interpersonal skills it takes to work as part of a team and liaise with a wide range of professionals.

-To succeed, you’ll need a degree in Civil Engineering, extensive knowledge of the Floods and Water Management Act, the Land Drainage Act and drainage design and construction experience.
-Confident in your ability to apply current government policies, design standards and legislation you’re also adept at analysing information and producing coherent reports and recommendations on complex subject matters
+To succeed, you’ll need a degree in a appropriate discipline (e.g. civil engineering), extensive knowledge of the Floods and Water Management Act, the Land Drainage Act and drainage design and construction experience.
+Confident in your ability to apply current government policies, design standards and legislation you’re also adept at analysing information and producing coherent reports and recommendations on complex subject matters.

 For an informal discussion or to ask any questions about this role.
 Please contact: